Affordable ideas for filling BIG walls

 Vinyl shapes on the wall make a big impact but they are very inexpensive and are easy to remove later.

-This TV wall was inspired by our old fireplace and the planked wall I did above:
+This TV wall was inspired by our old planked fireplace wall:

 breaking up TV wall with faux accent wall